awslabs/aws-sdk-swift/reference/0.x/AWSMgn/MgnClientProtocol.md

 ## Requirements

-### changeServerLifeCycleState(input:​completion:​)
+### changeServerLifeCycleState(input:completion:)

-Allows the user to set the SourceServer.LifeCycle.state property for specific Source Server IDs to one of the following:​ READY\_FOR\_TEST or READY\_FOR\_CUTOVER.
+Allows the user to set the SourceServer.LifeCycle.state property for specific Source Server IDs to one of the following: READY\_FOR\_TEST or READY\_FOR\_CUTOVER.
 This command only works if the Source Server is already launchable (dataReplicationInfo.lagDuration is not null.)

 ``` swift
 func changeServerLifeCycleState(input: ChangeServerLifeCycleStateInput, completion: @escaping (ClientRuntime.SdkResult<ChangeServerLifeCycleStateOutputResponse, ChangeServerLifeCycleStateOutputError>) -> Void)
 ```

-### createReplicationConfigurationTemplate(input:​completion:​)
+### createReplicationConfigurationTemplate(input:completion:)

 Creates a new ReplicationConfigurationTemplate.